wasiqs-classics/Python-Lectures-Github/Module 2 - Intermediate Topics/009 Functions/README.md

 - Simplify debugging and maintenance.
 - Encourage code reuse across different parts of a program.

+Suppose we want to create a program that runs an autonomous vehicle.
+So we can divide our program into different functions.
+Like:
+ - A function to start the car
+ - A function to stop the car
+ - Separate functions to control accelerators, brakes, sterring wheel etc.

+> Dividing a complex problem into smaller chunks makes our program easy to understand and reuse.

 ---

 ### Types of Functions in Python